 I added in more cardio.
 Days I did the scheduled Firm workouts I added on another The Firm Express cardio DVD and sometimes the Bonus DVD too.
 On scheduled 'off' days for the plan I ran, did extra The Firm Express Cardio DVD's, and occasionally threw in an Insanity or other cardio DVD workout that weren't from this set.
 Basically I did 40-60 minutes of exercise 5 or 6 days a week.
 For my fitness level and goals, this is what worked for me.
-I understand this may confuse plan results a little, but I believe I absolutely could have JUST done The Firm Express DVDs in this pattern and received the same results I did here.
+I understand this may confuse plan results a little, but for me 20 minutes 3 days a week just wasn't enough for my goals.
 I actually could not handle just the 20 minutes for 3 days a week.
 Exercise is my stress relief, it's my me time, I missed it.
 So I did what was best for me.

 Final Thoughts on the plan and workouts:

-I liked the Thin in 30 meal plan, but like I said adjusted my calories to what worked for me.
+I liked the Thin in 30 meal plan, but like I said, I found I needed to adjust my calories to what worked for me.

 The workouts are still tough for me.
+Which is sort of weird, because I've done all kinds of tough workouts.
 I loved the combination of weights and cardio and also loved the 'burst' (8 seconds of intense exercise followed by 12 seconds lighter moves like marching in place) portions of the workouts, but struggled with the rest.
 As I said in my previous video, they just aren't what I'm used to (and not what I prefer) and I have had a hard time picking the moves up and keeping up.
 If fast paced workouts are not your thing, this set may not be for you.
 I am determined to do these DVDs well!
 I like a challenge and I want to get these down.
 That will probably be a project for me later in the summer.
 I'd like to get the moves down so that I can up my weights and see what my results are.
 Right now I'm not comfortable with heavier weights (that I'm used to in most workouts) because I'm struggling with the moves/form.